mtlynch/mtlynch.io/content/posts/solo-developer-year-4/index.md

 {{<img src="weekly-revenue.png" alt="Graph of TinyPilot weekly revenue, where an increase in revenue immediately follows consolidation to one product" maxWidth="700px" caption="TinyPilot’s weekly sales before and after simplifying the website to sell a single product">}}

 I think the change eliminated friction and decision-making from the buying process.
-Customers didn't always understand what the difference was between the products or whether they needed to buy the accessories.
+Customers didn't always understand the difference between the products or whether they needed to buy accessories separately.

 Now that there's only a single option, the purchase decision reduces to a simple question: do you want this product?

 {{<notice type="info">}}
-**Note**: I considered taking my strategy a step further and selling zero products.
+**Note**: I considered taking my strategy one step further and selling zero products.
 That would logically increase my revenue to infinity, but I didn't want to be greedy.
 {{</notice>}}

 ### Good leadership means helping teammates grow